dionno/apidocs/source/includes/_customers.md

 An individual or party with whom you conduct business.

-Using the API allows you to do the following with project data.
+Using the API allows you to do the following with customer data.

 | Attribute                  | Type      | Description                                                              |
 |----------------------------|-----------|--------------------------------------------------------------------------|